My pride and joy after trying to get pregnant for 6 years!

 Sally Chew, 26, tried for six long years before she got pregnant.
 This is her miraculous labour story

-I was extremely excited when I found out that I was pregnant.
+I was extremely excited when I found out that I was pregnant, but had no idea of the induced labour to come.
 My hubby, Gabriel, and I had been waiting such a long time for this.
 We had tied the knot when I was barely 20, and started trying for a family six years ago.

 We even underwent fertility treatments, but to no avail.
 It seemed like the odds were stacked against me.
 Just when I was giving up hope on ever conceiving, we found out that I had a bun in the oven!